-Napier came back to his homeland by 1571 and got married to Elizabeth Stirling the very next year.
-At the castle of Gartnes, Napier had enough time to explore his interests in the field of religious politics, agriculture and mathematics.
+At the castle of Gartness, Napier took an interest in the running of the land had also time to explore his interests in the field of religious politics, agriculture and mathematics.

 Contributions and Achievements:

-A copy of Napier’s work of 1614 was sent to a professor of Gresham College, Henry Briggs.
+A copy of Napier’s work of 1614 was sent to Henry Briggs, professor of Gresham College.
 Briggs made Napier’s method even easier by setting log of 1 at zero.
-Napier agreed with it but left the responsibility of setting up the new logarithm table by Briggs’ plan on Briggs.
-It was published in 1624 and was called table of common logarithms.
+Napier agreed with this suggestion but, due to ill health, left the responsibility of setting up the new logarithm table to Briggs.
+The new tables were published in 1624 and were called table of common logarithms.